elanderos318/Tweetocracy/README.md

 a final process for analyzing tweet/text data in the Flask app.
 I encourage a look at the jupyter notebook code, and espeically the 'Random Forest Classifier' and 'RF Model
 Pipeline' which turned out to be used as the final machine learning application.

-However, because of the actual data sized introduced as a result of the NLP, the actual model deployed online had to be modified many times, even with sparse matrices.
+However, because of the heavy data size introduced as a result of the NLP, the actual model deployed online had to be modified many times, even with sparse matrices.
 At first, a deep learning model with one hidden layer was trained on tens thousands of tweets with tens of thousands of different features with the aim of classifying
 'all' candidates (28).
 This changed to a deep learning model which was trained on the top 6 candidates and then eventually settling into a random forest model which classifies tweets from the top 5 candidates.
+Even so, the final model is fairly large.
 While the deep learning model delivered the best accuracy on test data, the random forest did not experience a significant drop in performance, and unlike the deep learning model, it provides greater information as to what exactly contributed to the results.
 Also, I found developing the random forest and hyper-tuning paramters to be more satisfying and rewarding, though more time-consuming.
-Though the final application of the model in the app is simple (comparing user predictions and model predictions on random tweets) it is easy to see the potential application and functionality of models using
-NLP which is why it is such a fast-growing field of machine learning.
+Though the final application of the model in the app is simple (comparing user predictions and model predictions on random tweets) it is easy to see the potential application and functionality of models using NLP which is why it is such a fast-growing field of machine learning.